 When you have a bunion, wearing shoes may seem like the last thing you want to do.
-Jose F. Hilario, DPM, PA, can help you get back on your feet again by treating your bunion.
-Serving the community of Converse, Texas, Dr. Hilario uses a conservative approach to treating several foot disorders, including bunions.
+Jose F. Hilario, DPM, PA, can help you get back on your feet again by treating your bunion quickly and effectively.
+Serving the communities of Converse, Live Oak, Schertz, and San Antonio, Texas, Dr. Hilario uses a conservative approach to treating several foot disorders, including bunions.
 Call the office or book an appointment on the website today to get more information on the treatment options Dr. Hilario offers.

 The word bunion comes from the Latin “bunio,” meaning “enlargement.”
 Essentially, a bunion causes a large “bump” to form at the base of your big toe joint, the metatarsophalangeal joint.

 A bunion forms when years of pressure force the bone and tissues in your big toe joint to shift out of place.
 This shift causes your big toe to move inward toward your other toes.
 A bony lump results, forming on the outside of your foot.

 Your big toe isn’t the only place a bunion can form, though.
 A smaller bunion, or bunionette, can form on the outside of your little toe as well.
 Also known as a tailor’s bunion, a bunionette forms the same way a bunion does.

 Your feet hold most of your weight throughout the day, so it’s no surprise that the joints can’t handle the pressure over time.
 Genetics also plays a role in your chances of developing this disorder.

 The most common symptom of a bunion is a painful lump on the outside of your big toe.
 However, other symptoms can plague you as well, including: